algolia/scout-extended/README.md

 Performance is important.
 However, in order for a search to be successful, results need to be relevant to the user.
-Scout Extended provides an optimize `Artisan` command that you may use to optimize the search experience based on information from the model class:
+Scout Extended provides an optimize `Artisan` command that you may use to optimize the search experience based on information from the searchable class:
 ```bash
 php artisan scout:optimize
 ```

 With Scout Extended, `Artisan` automatically detects the `searchable` classes of your project.
-You may want to specify the `searchable` class to optimize:
+But fell free to specify the `searchable` class to optimize:
 ```bash
 php artisan scout:optimize "App\Thread"
 ```